itrp/zdm/README.md

 The code is the readme.
 If you donot grok the code then you really should not use this.

+See also documentation from mysql on [Online Status for DDL Operations](https://dev.mysql.com/doc/refman/5.7/en/innodb-create-index-overview.html#innodb-online-ddl-summary-grid).

 Install
 =======